pahansen/f1-telemetry/README.md

 ![F1 2021 Dashboard Example](https://github.com/pahansen/f1-2021-telemetry-dashboard/blob/main/DashF1.JPG)

-Within the dash app, the "Interval" component was used to refresh data every second based on data that was buffered from the UDP stream.
-The example shows data, that was streamed to the dashboard during a drive on the Bahrain race circuit.
+Within the dash app, the "Interval" component was used to refresh data every 500s based on data that was written to InfluxDB from the UDP stream.
+The example shows data, that was streamed to the dashboard during a drive on the Mexican race circuit.

 Thanks to Codemasters for providing this awesome feature.
 You can check the forum to see all data that is available from their [F1 2021 UDP Specification][2].